Hysterectomy: Procedure, Recovery Time & Risks

 Patients must be fasting for at least eight hours prior to surgery.
 It is also recommended to avoid smoking and drinking alcohol prior to a hysterectomy.

-It is important to complete all exams ordered by your doctor and bring the results with you on the day of surgery.
-These may include a preop risk assessment, blood tests, and imaging tests, such as pelvic ultrasound, MRI, and a CT scan of the abdomen and pelvis.
+Make sure you complete all the tests ordered by your doctor and bring the results with you on the day of your surgery.
+These may include a preoperative risk assessment, blood tests, and imaging, such as a pelvic ultrasound, MRI, or an abdominal and pelvic CT scan.

 Surgical procedure